 By bringing us all together and giving us a safe confidential environment I created a lifeline for parents.
 This is how and why mASCot started and 16 years later we have 1400+ members and are growing daily.

 We have many parts to mASCot.
 From supporting each other to providing activities workshops and courses for parents, the children and the whole family, as well as working closely with the LA, CCG, schools and services to make B&H a more inclusive, tolerant and understanding place, to live, learn, and grow up in.

 Meeting and helping other families helps give me the strength to stay strong for Bill and my family.
 It has been a bumpy road for all of us and very hard at times for us and our wonderful supportive family.
 But throughout all this Bill has been so happy; he has taken everything in his stride.
 He has shown a lovely strength of character which he has carried through to adulthood.

-Bill is now 22 years old and working and playing hard, it is wonderful to see many of our members young children grow up and become as independent as they can be and it is lovely to meet all the new young families joining up, we will carry on supporting each other and pushing for change.
+Bill is now 26 years old and working and playing hard, he has a fiance and they have a flat together.
+He still needs a lot of support but is living an independent full life, we are so proud of the lovely young man he is.
+It is wonderful to see many of our members young children grow up and become as independent as they can be and it is lovely to meet all the new young families joining up, we will carry on supporting each other and pushing for change.

 "When I was younger I was looking for this magic meaning of life.

 It’s very simple now.

 Making the lives of others better, doing something of lasting value.